Anshit-Gupta/typoo/README.md

 typoo zen                 # free typing, no targets, no timer
 ```

-Just type whatever you want.
-No pressure, no scoring against targets.
-Press **Enter** or stop typing for 3 seconds to see your stats.
+Press Enter or stop typing for 3 seconds to see your stats.

 ### Other commands